AkashGahuri/MetamorphStudio/README.md

 # Metamorph Design - Minimal Website

-A delicate, minimal website for Metamorph Design Studio, inspired by Rick Rubin's "The Creative Act" and LoveFrom's design philosophy.
-Features page-by-page scrolling with only the essentials.
+A delicate, minimal website for Metamorph Design Studio, features page-by-page scrolling with only the essentials.

 ## 🎯 Design Philosophy